-The Company's equity incentive plan (the "Equity Incentive Plan") was approved by shareholders of the Company at the annual and special meeting of shareholders held on September 26, 2013.
+The Equity Incentive Plan was most recently re-approved by shareholders at the annual and special meeting of shareholders held on September 19, 2016.
 The purpose of the Equity Incentive Plan is:

 - (a) to provide directors, officers and consultants of the Company with an opportunity to purchase or own ordinary shares of the Company; and - (b) to permit the Company to grant other types of equity-based compensation to directors, officers and consultants of the Company, such as performance share units and restricted share units (where compensation is awarded based on the achievement of performance milestones or duration of service and, when earned, could be paid in shares or cash), restricted or performance shares (i.e. shares that are subject to vesting conditions) and share appreciation rights (where compensation could be payable in cash or shares based on the appreciation in the value of the Company's ordinary shares).